Kenneth Heiner-Møller

-Background
+Career

 Aged 30, Heiner-Møller broke his leg and had to finish his career as a footballer.

 He coached the Danish women's national team from 2006 until 2013, when he stood down to take over as chief executive of Team Danmark.

 At the 2007 FIFA Women's World Cup, Heiner-Møller and Danish players accused the Chinese hosts of harassment and covert surveillance prior to China's first-round match against Denmark.
 China's Swedish coach Marika Domanski-Lyfors and her assistant Pia Sundhage were unaware of the incidents and Heiner-Møller absolved them of any blame, although he refused to shake hands after the match.

-On 8 January 2018 he was named head coach of the Canada Women's National Team.
-On June 10, 2020, stepped down from that job to take a position in his native country as head of coach education for the Danish Football Association.
+On 8 January 2018, he was named head coach of the Canada women's national team to replace John Herdman who was appointed Canada men's national team head coach.
+On June 10, 2020, he stepped down from that job to take a position in his native country as head of coach education for the Danish Football Association.

-Persona life
+Personal life

-Born Kenneth Heiner Christiansen, Heiner-Møller took his wife's maiden name Møller upon their marriage.
+Born Kenneth Heiner Christiansen, Heiner-Møller married Anja Heiner-Møller, taking his wife's maiden name Møller upon their marriage.